-- 1.1 This is part of a series of guidance modules that will help you implement and deliver the expectations set out in the NHS Complaint Standards. - 1.2 It will help you decide what to do when you are considering a complaint where: - you identify that another procedure or review, such as a patient safety investigation, is or should be taking place - you identify that a legal claim is planned or ongoing, or an inquest is to take place - you think that local disciplinary procedures might be necessary - the person making the complaint raises issues about an individual healthcare professional that suggests there are concerns about their fitness to practise - you think that your organisation should consider referring someone to their regulator. - 1.3 This module does not cover or replace how regulators of health professionals carry out their work, for example, a fitness to practise investigation or regulatory inspection.
-Nor does it cover how serious patient safety issues that may need an early intervention by an individual practitioner's regulator should be taken forward.
-For advice on these matters, you should speak to the relevant regulator. - 1.4 This is good practice guidance and should not predetermine the outcome of individual complaints. - 1.5 You should read this module alongside the Model complaint handling procedure and the following modules: - Identifying a complaint - Who can make a complaint- consent and confidentiality - Early resolution - A closer look clarifying the complaint and explaining the process - A closer look providing a remedy - A closer look writing and communicating your final response - Complaints involving multiple organisations - Independent NHS complaints advocacy, and other specialist advice
+- 1.1 This guidance is part of a range of guidance modules produced to help you implement and deliver the expectations set out in the Complaint Standards.

+Insert link - 1.2 This guidance has been created to help you decide what to do when you are considering a complaint where: - you identify that another procedure or review, such as a patient safety investigation is or should be taking place - you identify that a legal claim is planned or ongoing, or an inquest is to take place - you think that local disciplinary procedures might be necessary - the person making the complaint raises issues about an individual healthcare professional that suggests there are concerns about their fitness to practise - you think that your organisation should consider referring someone to their regulator. - 1.3 This module does not cover or replace how regulators of health professionals carry out their work, for example a fitness to practise investigation or regulatory inspection.
+Nor does it cover how serious patient safety issues, that may need an early intervention by an individual practitioner's regulator, should be taken forward.
+For advice on these matters you should speak to the relevant regulator. - 1.4 This is good practice guidance and should not predetermine the outcome of individual complaints. - 1.5 This guidance should be read in conjunction with the following modules: - Identifying a complaint Insert link

+- Who can make a complaint, consent and confidentiality Insert link - Early Resolution Insert link - A closer look clarifying the complaint and explaining the process Insert link - A closer look providing a remedy Insert link - A closer look writing and communicating your final written response Insert link - Complaints involving multiple organisations Insert Link - Independent NHS complaints advocacy, and other specialist advice and support for people raising complaints Insert link